jungtravor/bibtex-annotation/README.md

 This extension helps you generate annotations for your bib file.

+> Do not use this extension in any product environment since it is under early development.

 ## Features

-> For now this extension is under early development.

 - Automatically detect bibtex files.
 - Generate section indices before each section.